Cloud seeding in the United Arab Emirates: Flooding

+It is predicted that climate change will lead to higher temperatures, increased humidity and a greater risk of flooding in parts of the Gulf region.
+These issues could be worsened in nations like the UAE which do not have adequate drainage infrastructure to manage heavy rainfall.

-The influx of rainfall from cloud seeding greatly affects the non-equipped infrastructure of the UAE.
-A cloud seeding experiment conducted in October 2019 by the UAE National Center of Meteorology & Seismology as part of the UAE Research Program for Rain Enhancement Science in January 2020 resulted in flooding.
-In 2020, a flood resulted from a cloud seeding experiment conducted in 2019 by the UAE National Center of Meteorology & Seismology as part of the UAE Research Program for Rain Enhancement Science.
-Pumps were needed to remove excess water because drainage systems could not handle the volume of water, severely impacting commercial and residential areas.
-It is estimated that the UAE will invest 500 million dirhams ($136.1 million) to protect against flooding of infrastructure and transportation after severe artificial storms.
+Cloud seeding activities conducted in 2019 by the UAE National Center of Meteorology & Seismology (NCM) as part of the UAE Research Program for Rain Enhancement Science were carried out prior to floods in Dubai in 2019.
+Although the NCM has linked heavier rainfall to cloud seeding operations, they assert it was not the cause of the flooding.
+Commercial and residential areas were severely impacted and pumps were needed to remove excess water due to inadequate drainage systems because drainage systems could not handle the volume of water.
+The UAE planned to invest 500 million dirhams ($136.1 million) on flood protection and transport infrastructure after severe storms in 2020.

-Sharjah city is one of the most populous cities in the UAE and has already experienced significant flooding after cloud seeding activity.
-Better data can help ensure that the seeding activity will not exceed the threshold of the city’s drainage systems.
-Other infrastructure should be evaluated to mitigate potential damages.
-Researchers suggest that regular updates of IDF curves are made in order to achieve comprehensive rainfall data.
+Sharjah, one of the most populous cities in the UAE, has experienced repetitive urban flooding during the rainy season over the last three decades.
+Possible additional increased rainfall intensity due to cloud seeding would require additional investment in the city's drainage systems to mitigate flood risk.

+April 2024 floods

+Experts are doubtful that cloud seeding played a role in the UAE's April 2024 floods, suggesting that the heavy rainfall was more likely caused by anthropogenic climate change.

 Atmospheric aerosols

-Cloud seeding missions require firing salts and silver iodine crystals into the atmosphere.
+Cloud seeding missions require firing salts and silver iodide crystals into the atmosphere.
 The increased concentration of particulate matter, or micro-pollutants, increases risk for respiratory illnesses.
 In 2017, a study was conducted before and after cloud seeding missions, which recorded an increase of particulate matter, correlating to the months of active artificial rain.
 Researchers attribute this to left over silver iodine crystals that were not dispersed in the rain during the cloud seeding months.
 A study was conducted called the UAE Unified Aerosol Experiment (UAE2) to assess the progress and effectiveness of cloud seeding specifically in the UAE.
 Researchers found a significant increase in rainfall trends in areas with cloud seeding.
 More recently, over 20 regions in the UAE that participated in cloud seeding experiments have a higher concentration of particulate matter.
 The overall environmental impact of cloud seeding is difficult measure due to the inability to perform controlled experiments along with the difficulty in direct tracing.